 If you get sick

-If you are sick you should report this to your workplace the same day.
+You as an employee should register your first sick day in the PA web.
 If you are sick for more than 14 calendar days the HR department reports this to the National Insurance Office (Försäkringskassan).
+PA web.

 When you recover and return to work report this via the PA web.